-Continued soft commodity prices as well as potential interest rate increases are projected for 2017.
-This combination may slow usage of the Beginning Farmer Revolving Loan Fund this year.
-If land, machinery cost, and livestock values begin to moderate, opportunities may present themselves for those still seeking to expand.
+Continued soft commodity prices as well as potential interest rate increases are projected for 2018.
+However, land, machinery cost, and livestock values have begun to moderate, providing opportunities for those still seeking to expand.

 CONTACTING THE LOAN FUND'S FINANCIAL MANAGEMENT: